At a glance

 How to select cilantro

-Fresh cilantro has the best taste and highest nutrient content.
-Look for cilantro with vibrant green leaves that show no signs of wilting or yellowing.
+Fresh cilantro offers the best taste and highest nutrient content, so look for cilantro with vibrant green leaves that show no signs of wilting or yellowing.
 Leaves should be free from dark spots or decay, and stems should be firm, not limp or slimy.

 If you plan to use coriander seeds, opt for whole seeds over powdered options for a longer-lasting flavor.
 Fresh seeds should be a warm, tan to light brown color, round, and smooth, indicating they are not old or stale.

-Whole seeds maintain their essential oils and flavor longer than ground varieties and can easily be ground at home as needed for peak freshness and aroma.
+Whole seeds maintain their essential oils and flavor longer than powdered varieties and can easily be ground at home as needed for peak freshness and aroma.

 Coriander storage